Luis Robert Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.88).
+- The Guardians have a 3.86 team ERA that ranks sixth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender the second-fewest home runs in baseball (108 total, one per game).
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (111 total, one per game).

-- The Guardians will send Civale (4-2) to the mound to make his 13th start of the season.
-He is 4-2 with a 2.54 ERA and 54 strikeouts in 71 2/3 innings pitched.
+- Allen gets the start for the Guardians, his 16th of the season.
+He is 4-4 with a 3.70 ERA and 80 strikeouts in 80 1/3 innings pitched.

-- His last appearance was on Tuesday against the Kansas City Royals, when the right-hander threw eight innings, surrendering one earned run while giving up five hits.
+- In his last outing on Saturday against the Chicago White Sox, the left-hander threw six innings, allowing five earned runs while surrendering eight hits.

-- The 28-year-old has put up an ERA of 2.54, with 6.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .212 batting average against him.
+- The 24-year-old has an ERA of 3.70, with 9 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.